AY1920S2-CS2113T-T12-3/OrgaNice-User-Guide/README.md

     E.g, Lectures, Tutorial sessions can be stored as events.

  The application can add, edit and delete tasks.
 It also provides methods to search for tasks.
 Additionally, it has the ability to store data to a physical location on the computer, so that the tasks always remain in memory.

+### Target User

+OrgaNice! aims to assist NUS students, and more specifically, users who are comfortable with using a command line interface on their desktop.

 <a name="quick-start"></a>

 ## 2. Quick Start